Light tube: In electronic devices

-Moulded plastic light tubes are commonly used in the electronics industry to direct illumination from LEDs on a circuit board to indicator symbols or buttons.
-These light tubes typically take on a highly complex shape that uses either gentle curving bends as in an optic fiber or has sharp prismatic folds which reflect off the angled corners.
-Multiple light tubes are often moulded from a single piece of plastic, permitting easy device assembly since the long thin light tubes are all part of a single rigid component that snaps into place.
+The configuration of these light pipes can vary greatly.
+Simpler light pipes designs may be made from a straight, cylindrical rod, or may be bent with multiple gentle curves preserving the smooth uniform shape of the cylinder walls.
+Alternatively a flexible optical fiber light pipe may be used.
+Complex designs of molded or machined configurations, commonly take on a highly elaborate shape that uses either gentle curving bends as in an optic fiber or has sharp prismatic folds which reflect off the angled corners.
+Multiple light pipes are often molded or machined from a single piece of plastic, permitting easy device assembly since the long thin light pipes are all part of a single rigid component that snaps into place.

-Light tube indicators make electronics cheaper to manufacture since the old way would be to mount a tiny lamp into a small socket directly behind the spot to be illuminated.
+Light pipe indicators make electronics cheaper to manufacture since the old way would be to mount a tiny lamp into a small socket directly behind the spot to be illuminated.
 This often requires extensive hand labor for installation and wiring.
-Light tubes permit all lights to be mounted on a single flat circuit board, but illumination can be directed up, and away from the board by several inches, wherever it is required.
+Light pipes permit all lights to be mounted on a single flat circuit board, but illumination can be directed up, and away from the board wherever it is required.